What Does a Mortgage Broker Need to Know: Key Questions to Ask

 It means your mortgage broker will act in your best interest when helping find a mortgage deal suited to your needs.

-How to Evaluate a Broker’s Experience and Reputation?
+How to Evaluate a Broker’s Experience and Reputation

 After familiarising ourselves with the qualifications of a mortgage broker, our next step is to assess their experience and reputation.
 A good starting point involves checking their registration with the Financial Conduct Authority (FCA).

-This ensures they meet UK regulatory requirements for professional conduct.
+This ensures they meet regulatory requirements for professional conduct.
 Furthermore, experienced brokers often showcase a history of successful transactions.
 Look out for testimonials on their website or independent review platforms.

 Positive reviews from past clients can offer valuable insights into the level of service you might expect.